 First/Last name: Enter any desired First and Last name for the user.

-Email: Enter the same email that you entered for the new user in PagerDuty (step 2 of the Create a Default User Account for ServiceNow section, above).
-This will result in requests being properly formatted with a PagerDuty-From header.
+Email: Enter the same email that you entered for the new user in PagerDuty (step 2 of the Create a Default User Account for ServiceNow section above).
+This will ensure that requests are properly formatted with a PagerDuty-From header.

 🚧